Gauriganj, India: Amenities

 Gauriganj has a post office, a railway station, a library, and a government-run dispensary with 4 male and 2 female beds, as well as a maternity and child welfare centre and a family planning centre.

 Economy

 Gauriganj hosts a grain market on Mondays and Fridays, with an average attendance of about 2,000 at the time of the 1961 census.

-Cityscape / Culture
+Cityscape and culture

 Durga Puja is celebrated in Gauriganj with cultural activities from the 8th day of Navratri for 14 days.
 Moorty Visarjan is also a big event as it takes approximately 90 hours to complete with thousands of indulged people.
 Krishna Janmashtami is also celebrated with great joy.
 In Some Aashram (likes: Baba Balak Das etc.) and some temples (e.g. Doodh Nath Mandir, Ram Janki Mandir, Hanuman Mandir) Feast (i.e. Vishal Bhog Bhandara) took places annually.

 Eid-ul-Fitr, Eid-ul-Adha, Eid Milad-un-Nabi and Shab-e-Barat are also celebrated in Gauriganj.